msmi1433/nc-news-project/README.md

 # MSMI-News - README

 Welcome to MSMI-News!
-This project provides an API for a news app that can be used to server articles to the end user.
+This project provides an API for a news app that can be used to serve articles to the end user.

 The database consists of articles, comments, topics and users.
-This data can be requested by users and certain endpoints can be queried, as is detailed in the endpoints.json file, or at https://msmi-news.onrender.com/api/.
+This data can be requested by users, and certain endpoints can be queried as is detailed in the endpoints.json file, or at https://msmi-news.onrender.com/api/.

 ## Hosted database